nikhitha-analytics/Credit-Card-Customer-Churn-Dashboard/README.md

 Key questains such as:

-1.What is the overall churn rate among credit card customers?
+• What is the overall churn rate among credit card customers?

-2. Which customer demographics (age, gender) are most likely to churn?
+• Which customer demographics (age, gender) are most likely to churn?

-3. How does churn vary across different card categories (Blue, Silver, Gold, Platinum)?
+• How does churn vary across different card categories (Blue, Silver, Gold, Platinum)?

-4. What is the relationship between credit limit and customer churn?
+• What is the relationship between credit limit and customer churn?

-5. Does tenure (months on book) influence churn rates?
+• Does tenure (months on book) influence churn rates?

-6. How does customer income and spending behavior relate to churn patterns?
+• How does customer income and spending behavior relate to churn patterns?

-7. Which customer segment represents the highest risk of churn?
+• Which customer segment represents the highest risk of churn?

-8. What actionable insights can help improve customer retention strategies?
+• What actionable insights can help improve customer retention strategies?

 Goal of the Dashboard